ortizlu/JSOddities/objectCopying/objectCopying.md

 // console.log(item2);
 ```

-//the result is below.
+The result is below.
 Everything is copied except for regular expressions.

 ```js
 //{ \_id: 'A23412G4671e',